olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 I am a bit sorry this whole running thing did not go as expected.
 I really learned a lot in a short amount of time, however!
 The importance of stretching and starting slow, for one thing.
-I have anything close to these kinds of issues when cycling.
-Running is harder on the body, obviously.
+I also learned that running is very hard on the body; I have not had anything close to these kinds of issues when cycling.

-I played Padel again today and really enjoyed it.
+I played padel again today and really enjoyed it.
 My legs and general soreness is holding me back a bit, but not enough to remove the fun from it.